Dancer Gilbert Saldivar in Latino Movies

 Gilbert talked more about his friend being part owner of the Debbie Reynolds Legacy Studio.

 Because of redevelopment in the area, the studio's rent will triple.
 "It's too difficult to move on with the people who own the studio.
 It is kind of like what happens in the film."

-Shine as a small independent film experienced a journey of growth and is now playing in 600 theaters all over the US.
+As a small independent film, Shine experienced a journey of growth and played in 600 theaters across the US.

 New York Urbanworld Film Festival